Trichet urges EU banks to strengthen balance sheets

 RATE CUT IN SIGHT

-Spain is struggling to balance anemic growth with austerity measures.
-It has introduced new labor laws which make it easier to hire and fire workers and restrict excessive wage growth in an attempt to increase competitiveness and productivity.
+Spain is struggling to balance anaemic growth with austerity measures.
+It has introduced new labour laws which make it easier to hire and fire workers and restrict excessive wage growth in an attempt to increase competitiveness and productivity.

-Spain has also overhauled its banking sector, forcing unlisted savings banks to seek private capital or face nationalization.
+Spain has also overhauled its banking sector, forcing unlisted savings banks to seek private capital or face nationalisation.

 "Spain must continue to give special focus to resolutely applying new structural reforms with the aim of getting the highest possible potential growth, improving its productivity and thus restoring investor confidence," Trichet told the paper.